Centers and Programs

 The Department of Neuroscience shares resources and benefits from collaborations with multiple centers, programs, initiatives and laboratories within Mayo Clinic:

 - Alzheimer's Disease Research Center.
-Mayo Clinic's Alzheimer's Disease Research Center conducts research on and promotes education about healthy brain aging, mild cognitive impairment, Alzheimer's disease, Lewy body dementia, frontotemporal dementia and other related dementia disorders.
-Jointly based at the Mayo Clinic campuses in Jacksonville, Florida, and Rochester, Minnesota, it provides care and services for patients with dementia disorders and their families.
+Mayo Clinic's Alzheimer's Disease Research Center conducts research on, and promotes education about, healthy brain aging, mild cognitive impairment, Alzheimer's disease, Lewy body dementia, frontotemporal dementia (FTD) and other related dementia disorders.
+Jointly based at the Mayo Clinic campuses in Jacksonville, Florida, and Rochester, Minnesota, the center provides care and services for patients with dementia disorders and their families.
 Ultimately, researchers in the Alzheimer's Disease Research Center hope to prevent, delay and possibly cure Alzheimer's disease and other dementia disorders.

 - Center for Regenerative Biotherapeutics.
-Endeavoring to develop regenerative medicine therapies for patients, the Center for Regenerative Biotherapeutics employs both laboratory-based and clinic-based activities.
+The Center for Regenerative Biotherapeutics works to develop regenerative medicine therapies for patients through laboratory- and clinic-based activities.

 - Discovery and Translation Labs: Brain Research.
-The Brain Program through Discovery and Translation Labs at Mayo Clinic's Florida campus focuses on understanding aging, vascular diseases, stroke, Alzheimer's disease, frontotemporal dementia, amyotrophic lateral sclerosis and movement disorders.
+The Brain Program through Discovery and Translation Labs at Mayo Clinic's Florida campus focuses on understanding aging, vascular diseases, stroke, Alzheimer's disease, FTD, amyotrophic lateral sclerosis (ALS) and movement disorders.

 - Lewy Body Dementia Center Without Walls.
-Led by directors Dennis Dickson, M.D., and Pamela McLean, Ph.D., the Lewy Body Dementia Center Without Walls (CWOW) seeks to deepen the understanding of how genetics and interactions between amyloid and α-synuclein affect symptom presentation, disease progression and the underlying disease processes in Lewy body dementia.
+The Lewy Body Dementia Center Without Walls seeks to learn more about how genetics and interactions between amyloid and α-synuclein affect symptom presentation, disease progression and the underlying disease processes in Lewy body dementia.
+The center is led by directors Dennis W. Dickson, M.D., and Pam J. McLean, Ph.D.

 - Neurotherapeutics Initiative.
 This program aims to develop innovative ways to diagnose, prevent and cure neurological disorders by translating team-based neuroscience discoveries to new treatment methods and better patient care.
-The initiative is composed of five multidisciplinary, synergistic programs:
+The initiative consists of five multidisciplinary programs that work together:

 - The vision of the Drug Discovery Program, led by Wolfdieter Springer, Ph.D., is to identify therapeutic targets and create a robust and transformational drug discovery pipeline.

-- The Biomarker Discovery Program led by Tania Gendron, Ph.D., endeavors to deliver biomarker panels to advance drug discovery, ameliorate clinical trial design, and improve the diagnosis and prognostication of neurological disorders.
+- The Biomarker Discovery Program, led by Tania Gendron, Ph.D., works to deliver biomarker panels to advance drug discovery, improve clinical trial design, and improve the diagnosis and prediction of neurological disorders.

-- In line with these objectives, the Neurovascular Therapeutics Program led by William D. Freeman, M.D., aims to discover new biomarkers and therapeutic methods for stroke and cerebrovascular diseases — primary causes of disability worldwide among neurological disorders.
+- The Neurovascular Therapeutics Program, led by William D. Freeman, M.D., aims to discover new biomarkers and therapeutic methods for stroke and cerebrovascular diseases — primary causes of disability worldwide among neurological disorders.

-- The objective of the Neuroimmune Therapeutics Program, led by Alfonso (Sebastian) S. Lopez Chiriboga, M.D., is to advance the study and treatment of neuroimmune diseases through the creation of a biorepository of patient biospecimens as well as new therapy development and clinical testing.
+- The objective of the Neuroimmune Therapeutics Program, led by Sebastian S. Lopez Chiriboga, M.D., is to advance the study and treatment of neuroimmune diseases by creating a biorepository of patient biospecimens and new therapy development and clinical testing.

 - Robert and Arlene Kogod Center on Aging.
 The Kogod Center on Aging brings together clinicians and scientists from all departments at Mayo Clinic's three campuses in Arizona, Florida and Minnesota to lead innovative ways of studying aging.